-Mining software is a program that solves mathematical problems using your system’s GPU.
+Mining software is a program or operating system that solves mathematical problems using your system’s mining hardware.
 Once the problems are solved, the data is added to the blockchain.

-Let’s look at some of the best Ethereum mining software.
+Let’s look at some of the best Ethereum miners to date.

 Claymore’s Dual Ethereum miner allows you to mine Ethereum and other similar algorithm cryptocurrencies without hurting your Ethereum hash rate.
 In fact, it is one of the best mining software for Ethereum.
 What’s more, Claymore Ethereum miner allows you to mine other coins in addition to Ethereum, such as Siacoin, Decred, and Pascal.

-Cudo Miner is a cryptocurrency mining platform that is safe to use and easy to install.
-It is the most profitable GUI (graphical user interface) Ethereum miner for Mac, Linux, and Windows.
-The best thing about this mining platform is that it continuously monitors the market and switches to the highly profitable coin.
+Cudo Miner is a mining platform that is safe to use and easy to install.
+It is the most profitable GUI (graphical user interface) Ethereum miner for Mac, Linux, and Windows 10.
+The best thing about this mining platform is that it continuously monitors the market and switches to a highly profitable coin.